Contributing

 ) variants.
 For example: CredWriteW, rather than CredWriteA. -

 To create a new API, don't edit the main library files themselves; these get overwritten.
-Instead, edit the win32_functions.json file and execute the
+Instead, edit the win32_functions.json file and run the

 -

-Structs can be auto-generated by including them in the win32_structs.json file and executing the
+Structs can be auto-generated by including them in the win32_structs.json file and running the

 Constants belong in the constants.dart; please add documentation.
 In rare cases (where the constant is truly self-documenting), you may add to the constants_nodoc.dart, although the goal is to gradually document more constants.